PaulMatencio/moses/README.md

 ## Table of Content

 The Table of Content is only meta data that describes the lyaout of the document :  `page`, `subpart`

 ## Page

-A pageof a patent document is an object with metadata and data contaning a tiff and png images, and optionally a pdf or video of this page.
+A page of a patent document is an object with metadata and data contaning a tiff and png images, and optionally a pdf or video of this page.
 The page's metadata describe the content of the page.

+## Subpage

+Specific tiff, png , pdf image and the metatadat of a page

 ## Subpart

-Subpart of a patent document is one or multiple range of pages that contains the Bibliographie, Description, Abstract, Draws, Claims, Citations, DNA sequences, etc ... of a patent.
+Subpart of a patent document is one or multiple range of pages that contains the Bibliographie, Description, Abstract, Draws, Claims, Citations, DNA sequences, etc .. pages  of a patent.

 ## Access

 Document, pages and subparts are accessed by path name using Scality Ring Sproxyd Driver ( low level object storage restful API)